Ahmed-Maher77/EduManage__Learning-Platform/README.md

 # EduManage - Learning Management Platform

-A modern, accessible CRUD web application for managing instructors and courses.
-Built with React.js, Bootstrap, and SCSS, featuring a professional landing page, comprehensive accessibility features, and smooth user experience.
+A learning management web application with full CRUD functionality to manage instructors and courses, featuring a responsive and accessible interface, modern UI design, smooth user experience, and persistent data storage for seamless management.

 ---